lamHoussam/DocsCreator/Readme.md

 # DocsCreator

 This is a Python script that generates documentation for C# files.
-It uses the PLY library to tokenize C# files and extract relevant information such as class definitions, method signatures, and serialized member definitions.
+It uses the PLY library to tokenize C# files and extract relevant information such as class definitions, public method signatures, serialized and public member definitions, and public properties.
 The script then generates Markdown files for each C# file in a specified folder.

 ## Usage